htrc/HTRC-WorksetToolkit/_sources/sdk.rst.txt

 `Mock testing`_ uses simulated objects or functions to mimic the behavior of real code in controlled ways.

-The HTRC Python SDK implements a mock of the Data API access layer in ``htrc.mock.volumes``.
+The HTRC Workset Toolkit implements a mock of the Data API access layer in ``htrc.mock.volumes``.
 The Data API server is only accessible via a Capsule in secure mode.
 By implementing a function with the same call signature that returns the same data types, workflows that rely on the Data API can be